We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 Replacing the battery in your C230 involves removing the terminals.
 When you reconnect the terminals, your radio presets are likely to be cleared out.
 In some C230s, you may need to re-enter a security code to get your radio to work again.
 Check for this code in your owners manual - it will usually be either a sticker or small card in the booklet.
 If you can't find it, call Mercedes-Benz and they will give you the code for free.
 In many Mercedes-Benzs, the transmission "learns" how you drive over time and makes adjustments, so you may experience altered driving dynamics as your car re-learns your driving style after changing the battery.

-If you have an electrical component that doesn't work, try replacing the fuse first2007 Mercedes-Benz C230 Sport 2.5L V6 FlexFuel
+Because you have to start somewhere2007 Mercedes-Benz C230 Sport 2.5L V6 FlexFuel

 Got a short fuse?
 Don't blow a fuse, change it!2007 Mercedes-Benz C230 Sport 2.5L V6 FlexFuel

 Don't send mixed signals - if your turn signal doesn't blink, or blinks rapidly, you likely have a burnt out bulb2007 Mercedes-Benz C230 Sport 2.5L V6 FlexFuel

 If your brake fluid is a little low, learn how to add some here.
 Ignoring a low level leads to big problems2007 Mercedes-Benz C230 Sport 2.5L V6 FlexFuel

 Cars burn, leak and otherwise dispense of their oil.
 Check your level frequently and top up when necessary2007 Mercedes-Benz C230 Sport 2.5L V6 FlexFuel